FAQs on Tickets

 How can I hide tickets from help center users?

-The Help Center in Zoho Desk consists of the Knowledge Base, Community, and Tickets.
+The Help Center consists of the Knowledge Base, Community, and Tickets.
 These modules are aimed at helping customers learn, find solutions, and raise support tickets whenever there is a need.

-At times, organizations may have the need to hide certain tickets for reasons such as internal audits, internal reviews and reference, and processes related to organizational strategies.
+Tickets submitted by help center users are public by default.
+Sometimes, organizations may have to hide certain tickets for reasons such as internal audits, internal reviews and reference, or organizational guidelines .

 To hide tickets from help center users, you need to do the following:

-• Hide a department from the Help Center.
+1. Create a department that is not displayed in the Help Center.

-• Move the tickets under the hidden department.
+2. Move the tickets under this private department.

-• Disable the display of tickets under a private department.
+3. Disable the display of tickets under this private department.

 1. Go to Setup.